mohamedirfansh/Canteen-Information-System/README.md

 + Display stall information and menus based on user defined date and time
 + Calculate estimated waiting time for the stall by asking the user to enter the number of people in the queue
 + Allow to check the operating hours for all the stalls
++ Allows users to view and give reviews to stalls

 ## 📖 Overview